 One of the great things about the Kuranda is that the cover edges are hidden within the frame.
 This, combined with the curved corners, means it’s difficult for your dog to access any weak points.
 You can also use this bed both indoors and outdoors.

 As you would expect from such a tough dog bed, it can support heavy dogs of up to 250lbs (you may also want to look at our list of the best beds for big breeds if you have a heavy dog).
-The durable cover is easy to wash with a hose – although it can’t be removed from the bed to be machine washed.
+The cover is easy to wash with a hose – although it can’t be removed for machine washing.

 The downside to all elevated beds is they aren’t as comfortable as rectangular or nest beds.
+You’ll need to add a blanket to make it comfortable for your dog.
 If your pet quickly destroys weaker beds, however, the Kuranda is one of the strongest options.